greenelab/deep-review/all-sections.md

 networks.
 In 2014, Zhou and Troyanskaya demonstrated that they could improve Q8 accuracy by using a deep supervised and convolutional generative stochastic network [@8t43CQ9m].
-In 2016 Wang et al. developed a DeepCNF model that significantly improved Q3 and Q8 accuracy as well as prediction of solvent accessibility and disorder regions [@UO8L6nd; @pNoAbBEu].
+In 2016 Wang et al. developed a DeepCNF model that improved Q3 and Q8 accuracy as well as prediction of solvent accessibility and disorder regions [@UO8L6nd; @pNoAbBEu].
 DeepCNF achieved a higher Q3 accuracy than the standard maintained by PSIPRED for more than 10 years.
 This improvement may be mainly due to the ability of convolutional neural fields to capture long-range sequential information, which is important for beta strand prediction.
 Nevertheless, the improvements in secondary structure prediction from DeepCNF are unlikely to result in a commensurate improvement in tertiary structure prediction since secondary structure mainly reflects coarse-grained local conformation of a protein structure.

 Protein contact prediction and contact-assisted folding (i.e. folding proteins using predicted contacts as restraints) represents a promising new direction for